Sunshine Fest 2026

 Ann Searight Christiano is the founder and Director of the Center for Public Interest Communications.
 Before coming to the University of Florida in 2010, Searight was a senior communications officer for the Robert Wood Johnson Foundation, directing efforts for programs that address social actors like housing, education and mental health that drive health and wellbeing.
 As a faculty member, she was named University of Florida Teacher of the Year in 2019 and Junior Faculty International Educator of the Year in 2019.
 Her writing has appeared in publications such as Barron’s, the Stanford Social Innovation Review, Scientific American and The Conversation.
 Her work through the Center includes partnerships with the United Nations High Commissioner on Refugees, the U.S. Department of State, and several agencies who work in this domain.
 She has worked with several federal and state agencies, the Gates Foundation, the International Labor Organization, and nonprofits and foundations throughout the world.
 She is co-author with Angela Bradbery on the first-ever textbook for the emerging discipline of public interest communications, “Strategy for Changemakers.”

 David Cuillier is director of the Joseph L. Brechner Freedom of Information Project at the University of Florida College of Journalism and Communications, a nonpartisan center that has provided research and education in FOI since 1977.
 He joined the FOI Project in 2023 after teaching and researching access to government information at the University of Arizona for 17 years.
 He was a newspaper reporter and editor in the Pacific Northwest before earning his doctorate in 2006 at Washington State University.
 He is former president of the National Freedom of Information Coalition and Society of Professional Journalists.
 He has testified three times before Congress regarding FOIA and is serving his third term on the FOIA Advisory Committee under the National Archives and Records Administration.
 He is co-author with Charles N. Davis of “The Art of Access: Strategies for Acquiring Public Records” and “Transparency 2.0: Digital Data and Privacy in a Wired World.”
-He is founding editor of the Journal of Civic Information, has published dozens of research studies in peer-reviewed journals, and in the past 20 years has trained more than 15,000 journalists and citizens in how to acquire public records.
+He is founding editor of the peer-reviewed open-access Journal of Civic Information, has published dozens of research studies in peer-reviewed journals, and in the past 20 years has trained more than 15,000 journalists and citizens in how to acquire public records.
 He lives in Gainesville, Florida.

 Will Fries is the founding editor of The Watershed Observer, where he focuses on the intersection of local and global issues, amplifying community voices, and securing information integrity.
 Fries was served with a “peace order” by the city of Salisbury, Maryland, to bar him from city hall because of his records and meeting reporting (a judge dismissed the order).
 He has extensive experience with public records, having worked on both sides of requests as a journalist seeking access and within public agencies managing responses.
 His career spans government, nonprofits, and technology, with work appearing in The Baltimore Sun and The Washington Blade, grounded in transparency, accountability, and helping people make sense of the world.